-video recording.
+video recordina.

-3.2.4 Magnetic particle testing of welded joints.

-- 3.2.4.1 Magnetic particle testing of welded joints shall be applied and effected in compliance with the written specifications (procedures) developed on the basis of ISO 17638 or other international and national standards recognized by the Register. - 3.2.4.2 Specifications for performing magnetic particle testing shall contain at least the following details and requirements:
+- 3.2.4 Magnetic particle testing of welded joints. - 3.2.4.1 Magnetic particle testing of welded joints shall be applied and carried out in accordance with written specifications (procedures) developed on the basis of ISO 17638 or other agreed international and national standards. - 3.2.4.2 Specifications for performing magnetic particle testing shall contain at least the following details and requirements: